-VT.
-LBR 2002-1.
+RULE 2002-1.
 NOTICE TO CREDITORS AND PARTIES IN INTEREST.

 (a) Duty to Provide Notice of Motions.

-Unless otherwise directed by the Bankruptcy Code, the Bankruptcy Rules, or these Rules, the Clerk is authorized to designate the parties who must serve notice on creditors and other parties in interest when notice is required under the Bankruptcy Code, the Bankruptcy Rules, or these Rules.
-Unless otherwise specified by the Court, a movant must give at least seven days' notice of any hearing and file a certificate of service prior to the deadline for the filing of objections.
-See also Vt.
-LBR 9013-6(a).
-Failure to serve timely and proper notice may result in (1) dismissal of the motion, (2) no action on the motion, and/or (3) an order directing the movant to pay costs if a party is prejudiced by the movant's failure to serve the motion timely and properly.
-See also Vt.
-LBR 9013-6(g).
+Unless otherwise directed by the Code, the Bankruptcy Rules, or these Rules, the Clerk is authorized to designate the parties who must serve notice on creditors and other parties in interest when notice is required under the Code, the Bankruptcy Rules, or these Rules.
+Failure to serve timely and proper notice may result in (1) dismissal of the motion, (2) no action on the motion,

-(b) Chapter 12 and 13 Plans.

-The Clerk will give notice of the time fixed for objecting to the first chapter 12 or 13 plan the debtor filed in a case.
-By contrast, the debtor's attorney (or the debtor, if pro se) must give notice of the time fixed for objecting to any subsequently filed amended plan or modified plan the debtor files.

-(c) Clerk will Provide Master Mailing List.

-Upon request, the Clerk will provide a party with a master mailing list when these Rules require or permit a party other than the Clerk to give notice to creditors and other parties in interest.

-(d) Method of Service.
+- and/or (3) an order directing the movant to pay costs if a party is prejudiced by the movant's failure to serve the motion timely and properly. - (b) Chapter 12 and 13 Plans.
+The Clerk will give notice of the time fixed for objecting to the chapter 12 or 13 plan first filed by the debtor.
+By contrast, the debtor's attorney (or the debtor, if pro se) must give notice of the time fixed for objecting to any subsequently filed amended plan or modified plan the debtor files. - (c) Clerk will Provide Master Mailing List.
+Upon request, the Clerk will provide a party with a master mailing list when these Rules require or permit a party other than the Clerk to give notice to creditors and other parties in interest. - (d) Method of Service.
 Notices and documents required to be sent by a party other than the Clerk may be served (1) in person, (2) by e-mail if the recipient has consented to e-mail service, (3) by fax if the recipient has consented to fax service, (4) by regular, first-class mail, or (5) by certified mail.
-In emergency situations and with Court approval, notice may be provided by telephone, fax, or e-mail.
-See also Vt.
-LBR 9075-1(b)(1)-(3).

-(e) Service on the United States Trustee by Parties not Registered for CM/ECF.

-Parties who are not registered users of CM/ECF must serve the United States trustee with all notices of motion, together in the same envelope with (1) the motion, (2) supporting affidavits, (3) exhibits, and (4) a copy of the certificate of service.
-Unless the Court orders otherwise, all ex parte applications (including the required affidavits and exhibits) must be served upon the United States trustee at the time they are filed in the Clerk's Office.
-See Vt.
-LBR 4002-1(e) (regarding chapter 11 operating report guidelines).
+In emergency situations, alternate notice may be approved by the Court.
+See also Local Rule 9075-1(b)(1)-(3). - (e) Service on the United States Trustee by Parties not Registered for CM/ECF.
+Parties who are not registered users of CM/ECF must serve the United States Trustee with all notices of motion, together in the same envelope with (1) the motion, (2) supporting affidavits, (3) exhibits, and (4) a copy of the certificate of service.
+Unless ordered otherwise, all ex parte applications (including the required affidavits and exhibits) must be served upon the United States Trustee at the time they are filed. - (f) Forms of Service.
+When service is not made via CM/ECF, and a motion consists of several documents, the movant must serve all parties entitled to service of the motion papers with the motion, exhibits, and notice of hearing to the e-mail address designated by each party in a single e-mail or by first-class mail in a single package. - (g) Service of Motions to Determine Value.
+When a chapter 13 debtor seeks a determination of the allowed amount of a secured claim, and a corresponding determination of the value of the collateral securing that claim, the debtor must request that determination in their plan, i.e., in Part 3.2 of Official Form 113, and by filing a motion under Section 506(a).

-(f) Forms of Service.

-When service is not made via CM/ECF, and a motion consists of several documents, the movant must serve all parties entitled to service of the motion papers with the motion, exhibits, and notice of hearing to the e-mail address designated by each party in a single e-mail or by first-class mail in a single package.

-(g) Service of Motions to Determine Value.

-When a chapter 13 debtor seeks a determination of the allowed amount of a secured claim, and a corresponding determination of the value of the collateral securing that claim, the debtor must request that determination in their plan, i.e., in Part 3.2 of Official Form 113.
-The Clerk serves the plan but does so only by a means equivalent to first-class mail (i.e., by regular mail or e-mail, depending on the recipient's prior request).
 If the holder of a claim subject to a request for such a determination is entitled to an elevated level of service, e.g., per Bankruptcy Rule 7004(h), the movant must effectuate proper service of the plan on that party and file a certificate of service.
-See also Vt.
-LBR 3012-1.
+See also Local Rule 3012-1.

-VT.
-LBR 2003-1.
+RULE 2003-1.
 MEETING OF CREDITORS OR EQUITY SECURITY HOLDERS.